 - ASU Athletics Research Grant awardee (2019)

 - Scott Studenmund Award (2015–2016)

-Grant is a regular contributor to various publications on a range of issues and frequently speaks on topics ranging from the legal issues covered in his articles to leadership and professional development.
-His legal scholarship has been cited by the Alabama Supreme Court, Texas Law Review, American University Law Review, Mitchell Hamlin Law Review, Journal of Law and Health, SMU Science and Technology Law Review, Rutgers Computer and Technology Law Journal, and other leading legal resources.
+Grant is a regular contributor to various academic publications on a range of issues and frequently speaks on topics ranging from the legal issues covered in his articles to leadership and professional development.
+His legal scholarship has been cited by the Alabama Supreme Court, Texas Law Review, American University Law Review, Marquette Law Review, Chicago-Kent Law Review, Mitchell Hamline Law Review, Journal of Law and Health, SMU Science and Technology Law Review, Rutgers Computer and Technology Law Journal, Alabama Civil Rights & Civil Liberties Law Review, and other leading legal resources.